RonP3/blog/_posts/2020-09-20-create-an-app-with-dropwizard-maven-and-kotlin.markdown

 The @Path annotation tells Jersey that this resource is available at the URI "/helloWorld".

 Now, we are ready to complete the MyApp code and register our resource to the application.
-In the run method write the following code in order to register HelloWorldResource.
+In the run method, write the following code in order to register HelloWorldResource.
 ```kotlin
 package com.ronp.mydropwizardapp